eddelbuettel/r2u/docs/mkdmt-src/src/vignettes/FAQ.md

 ## How can one know when it was updated

-We follow RSPM builds so their [update tracker](https://packagemanager.rstudio.com/client/#/repos/1/activity) there can be helpful.
+We follow PPM/RSPM builds so their [update tracker](https://packagemanager.rstudio.com/client/#/repos/1/activity) there can be helpful.
 We currently have no 'lastBuilt' tag on the website but could add one if that helped.